tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

     ...
     }

 This allows you to include API documentation in your documentation without having to duplicate it.
+Please note that if `markdownJavadoc=true` parser option have been specified then _class javadoc_ and _method javadoc_ will not be ”\>” formatted but passed to the MarkdownParser instead.

 Example usage:

     Parser parser = new JavadocParser();
     Doc document = new Doc();
+    Properties parserOptions = new Properties();
-    parser.parse(document, parseFile);
+    parser.parse(document, parseFile, parserOptions);

 #### se.natusoft.doc.markdown.parser.ParserProvider